Skip to main content Skip to home page

 Attend your local Magistrates’ Court with the above documentation and make your application to a Registrar.

 If your application is granted, you will need to sign the order.
-You then must to report to your nearest Community Corrections Centre (nominated on your order) within 48 hours.
+You then must report to your nearest Community Corrections Centre (nominated on your order) within 48 hours.

 Please email fines@courts.vic.gov.au if you have a question about your fine.